Signed Into Law

 Which agencies enforce HB1399?

-HB1399 is enforced by Texas Comptroller of Public Accounts and County Appraisal Districts (Local).
+HB1399 is enforced by County Appraisal Districts (Local) and Texas Comptroller of Public Accounts.

 Q

-The compliance urgency for HB1399 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1399 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q